SFDO-Tooling/CumulusCI/docs/dev.rst

 .. note::

     CumulusCI has multiple tasks for retrieving Metadata from an org environment.
-    For a comprehensive list, see the `retrieve changes`_ section of the cheat sheet.
+    For a comprehensive list, see the list of :ref:`retrieve changes` tasks in the cheat sheet.

 When you are ready to capture changes in an org, run the ``retrieve_changes`` task: